Morelet's crocodile: Distribution and habitat

 Morelet's crocodile can be found in freshwater habitats in Central America and along the Gulf of Mexico stretching through Belize, Guatemala, and Mexico.
 The Belizean pine forests are an example of the type of ecoregion in which it occurs.

 In its freshwater habitats, it prefers isolated areas that are secluded.
 This species of crocodile can mainly be found in freshwater swamps and marshes which are located inland, and in large rivers and lakes.
 Both of these habitats are forested to help add cover.

 Morelet's crocodile can also be found along the coast in brackish waters and the grassy savannas on the Yucatán Peninsula.
 It becomes much more distributed during the rainy seasons when flooding occurs and it is easier for it to move elsewhere.

 Juvenile Morelet's crocodiles live in very dense cover to protect themselves from other predators that might be in the area, and will remain there until they become older and able to fend for themselves.
 Adult crocodiles are known to dig out burrows during dry seasons in their area.
 The range of Morelet's crocodile can overlap with that of the American crocodile, which can sometimes lead to them being confused with one another.
 Morelet's crocodile generally prefers mainland freshwater habitats, while the American crocodile in the shared range is typically found in areas of saline mangrove, often on cays or atolls.
-Hybridization between the two species has been reported in Mexico and coastal Belize.

-Recently, Morelet's crocodile has been introduced into the Rio Grande (called Río Bravo in Mexico).
+Reports dating back to 2012 indicate that Morelet's crocodile has recently been introduced into the Rio Grande (called Río Bravo in Mexico).
 Several newspaper outlets on the Mexican side of the border report of reptiles inhabiting the river appearing not to be the American alligator which is native to Texas, but the Morelet's crocodile which is native to Tamaulipas from San Fernando southward.
-Crocodiles have been seen in the cities of Matamoros, Reynosa and as far north as Nuevo Laredo.
+In Tamaulipas, crocodiles have been seen in the cities of Matamoros, Reynosa and as far north as Nuevo Laredo.
 The sightings have prompted several municipal police departments to put up signs warning people about entering the river.